Shaun-Anderson/mern-social/README.md

-# Chronicle
+# Mern Social

-A simple social book app.
+A basic social application.

-- users can sign up using their google account
+- [x] users can sign up using their google account
+- [ ] users follow other users
+- [ ] users can add posts
+- [ ] users can like others posts